-Charles has directed much of his personal and corporate giving toward education, developing initiatives such as the annual H-E-B Excellence in Education Awards, the H-E-B Read 3 early literacy program and Raise Your Hand Texas, an advocacy organization focused on public policies that support and improve our public schools.
+Inspired by his mother, Charles has directed much of his personal and corporate giving toward education, developing initiatives such as the annual H-E-B Excellence in Education Awards, the H-E-B Read 3 early literacy program and Raise Your Hand Texas, an advocacy organization focused on public policies that support and improve our public schools.
 The Holdsworth Center builds on those efforts by strengthening the leaders who serve educators and students.

 We live in a time when support and funding for the nation’s public schools is declining and faith in the system is eroding.
 My investment in The Holdsworth Center is a vote of confidence in our public schools.
 I believe that the future economic outlook for our state and our country depends on our ability to provide a high-quality education to each and every child.